legislation/clml-schema/README.md

 * Issue 161958070 - changed the model for the attributes on ukm:Correction to have stricter validation rules

-* Issue 171599021 - removed default values for FragmentAttributes and ContentsAttributes

 * Issue 171654037 - Effect ukm:InForce Qualification attribute now validates against a set of approved string values (including empty string for historical reasons)

-* Issue 171841757 - changes for ASC project (changed DocumentMainTypeBasic to add "WelshParliamentAct" and added "WelshParliament" to Laid values) as a result of http://www.legislation.gov.uk/anaw/2020/1/enacted#section-3

 * Issue 171578804 - renamed TSOMetadata to LegislationMetadata

 * Issue 172129366 - Added CommonSubAttributes to Division

+* The master copy of XMetaL configuration files are not the ones in the schema folder so we no longer store XMetaL files in the schema folder.
+The updated RLD file is for now placed in the XMetaL folder.

+### Version 2.1
+Release date: 05/05/20
+Features and Fixes:

+* Issue 171841757 - changes for ASC project (changed DocumentMainTypeBasic to add "WelshParliamentAct" and added "WelshParliament" to Laid values) as a result of http://www.legislation.gov.uk/anaw/2020/1/enacted#section-3

+* Issue 171599021 - removed default values for FragmentAttributes and ContentsAttributes

 ## Schema Documentation